reehc/reehc.github.io/rescue.md

 My major can be various, but mostly about computer.
 I can do a lot including vision, intelligence, security, etc. Every area should not be a bad choice.

 I'd really like to write songs, though I don't have enough skills now.
 Another thing is language, which is essetial for my furture life.
 Oh, philosophy!
 Wanna A Complete Me.

+## End

+Anyway, I decide to live.

+I'm gonna prepare for TOEFL & N1.

+I'm gonna learn all beautiful and powerful knowledges.

+I'm gonna read, understand, and think about the world.

+Be yourself.